Tigers in India

-Tigers in India constitute more than 70% of the global population of tigers.
-Tiger is officially adopted as the National Animal of India on recommendation of the National Board for Wildlife since April 1972.
-In popular local languages, tigers are called baagh or sher.
-The Bengal Tiger (Panthera tigris tigris [NCBI:txid74535]) is the species found all across the country except Thar desert region, Punjab and Kutch region.
+Tigers in India constitute more than 75% of the global population of tigers across 58 tiger reserves as of 2025.
+Tigers have been officially adopted as the national animal of India on the recommendation of the National Board for Wildlife since April 1973.
+In popular local languages, tigers are called baagh, puli or sher.
+The Bengal Tiger (Panthera tigris tigris [NCBI:txid74535]) is the species found all across the country except Thar Desert region, Ladakh, Jammu and Kashmir, Punjab and Kutch region.
 These can attain the largest body size among all the Felidae, and therefore are called Royal Bengal Tigers.
 Skin hides measuring up to 4 meters are recorded.
-The body length measured from its nose to the tip of the tail can reach up to 3 meter and it can weigh up to 280 Kilogram with male being heavier than the female.
-The average life expectancy is about 15 years.
+The body length measured from its nose to the tip of the tail can reach up to 3 meters and it can weigh up to 280 kilograms, with males being heavier than females.
+Their average life expectancy is about 15 years.
 However, they are known to survive for up to 20 years in wild.
-It is solitary and territorial.
-Tigers in India usually hunts chital (Axis axis), sambar (Cervus unicolor), barasingha (Cervus duvacelii), wild buffalo (Bubalis arnee) nilgai (Boselaphus tragocamelus) and gaur (Bos gaurus) and other animals such as the wild pig (Sus scrofa) for prey and sometimes even other predators like leopards and bears.
+They are solitary and territorial.
+Tigers in India usually hunt chital (Axis axis), sambar (Cervus unicolor), barasingha (Cervus duvacelii), wild buffalo (Bubalis arnee) nilgai (Boselaphus tragocamelus) and gaur (Bos gaurus) and other animals such as the wild pig (Sus scrofa) for prey and sometimes even other predators like leopards and bears.
 There are instances of Elephant calves (Elephas maximus) hunted by tigers.

-The tiger is estimated to have been present in India since the Late Pleistocene, for about 12,000 to 16,500 years.Tigers are found in 20 states of India with a variety of habitats including grasslands, mangrove swamps, tropical and sub-tropical forests, as well as shola forest systems and from plains to mountains over 6000 feet.
+The tiger is estimated to have been present in India since the Late Pleistocene, for about 12,000 to 16,500 years.
+Tigers are found in 20 states of India with a variety of habitats including grasslands, mangrove swamps, tropical and sub-tropical forests, as well as shola forest systems and from plains to mountains over 6000 feet.
 The tiger is classified as Endangered in the IUCN's Red List of Threatened Species.
-Tigers throughout the Asia are found across 12 regional tiger conservation landscapes (TCLs), of which India is home to 6 global priority TCLs for long-term tiger conservation significance which harbors more than 60% of the global genetic variation in the tiger species.
+Tigers throughout the Asia are found across 12 regional tiger conservation landscapes (TCLs), of which India is home to 6 global priority TCLs for long-term tiger conservation significance, harboring more than 60% of the global genetic variation in the tiger species.